bunnylin/supersakura/README.md

     recomp <projectname>

+For example, to build the included Winterquest ministory/testsuite:

+    recomp winterq

-To run the game:
+To run a game:

     supersakura <projectname>

-Or, the non-graphical version:
+Or, to run a game purely in a console:

     supersakura-con <projectname>

-Aside from standard console output, these also create a recomp.log and saku.log files in the working directory, or in your profile directory if the working directory is not writable.
+Aside from stanard console output, recomp also creates a recomp.log in the working directory, or in your profile directory if the working directory is not writable.
+Likewise, the SuperSakura engine prints a lot of debug output into a saku.log file, either in the working directory or in your profile.

+You can add -h to any executable's commandline to see what other commandline options are available.

 Converting game data